📋 Quick Summary

 Important: Hardware Serial (Pins 0/1) and Upload Conflicts

 Warning: In this project, the HC-05 is connected to Arduino pins 0 (RX) and 1 (TX).
 These are the same pins used by the USB serial connection for uploading sketches and Serial Monitor communication.
-This means you must disconnect the HC-05 module (at least the RX/TX wires) every time you upload new code to the Arduino.
+Because of this, you must disconnect the HC-05 module (at least the RX/TX wires) every time you upload new code to the Arduino.
 If the HC-05 stays connected during upload, the upload will fail because the Bluetooth module interferes with the USB serial data.
-After uploading, reconnect the HC-05 and reset the Arduino.
+Once the upload is done, reconnect the HC-05 and reset the Arduino.

-Also, you will not be able to use Serial Monitor for debugging while the HC-05 is connected to pins 0/1.
-If you need simultaneous Bluetooth and Serial Monitor, use the SoftwareSerial library on different pins (for example, pins 2 and 3).
+On top of that, you will not be able to use Serial Monitor for debugging while the HC-05 is connected to pins 0/1.
+However, if you need simultaneous Bluetooth and Serial Monitor, use the SoftwareSerial library on different pins (for example, pins 2 and 3).
 For more details on wiring and using the HC-05 module, refer to our HC-05/HC-06 Arduino Bluetooth tutorial.

 Power Connections

-Connect the positive and negative terminals of the battery pack to the power input terminals on the Adafruit Motor Shield.
-The shield passes power to the motors and can also power the Arduino through its onboard regulator.
+For power, connect the positive and negative terminals of the battery pack to the power input terminals on the Adafruit Motor Shield.
+As a result, the shield passes power to the motors and can also power the Arduino through its onboard regulator.
 Make sure the ground connections between the battery pack, the shield, and the Arduino are all common.
 Use fresh batteries (6V recommended) for reliable motor performance.

 Step 4: Powering the Bluetooth-Controlled Car

-For this OmObi robot car project, a 4xAA battery pack (6V total) is a practical and affordable power source.
+For this OmObi robot car project, a 4xAA battery pack (6V total) works well and is easy to find.
 Connect the battery pack to the external power terminals on the Adafruit Motor Shield.
-The shield distributes power to the motors and can supply the Arduino through its power jumper.
+From there, the shield distributes power to the motors and can supply the Arduino through its power jumper.

-Make sure the power switch (if using one) is accessible so you can turn the car on and off easily.
-Avoid using 9V block batteries because they do not provide enough current for four DC motors under load.
-If you want longer run time or higher torque, consider a rechargeable Li-ion pack with a voltage regulator.
+If you are using a power switch, make sure it is easy to reach so you can turn the car on and off quickly.
+Avoid 9V block batteries here because they cannot provide enough current for four DC motors under load.
+If you want longer run time or more torque, a rechargeable Li-ion pack with a voltage regulator is a better choice.

 Step 5: Programming the Arduino for Bluetooth Control

 The Arduino sketch below receives single-character commands from the HC-05 Bluetooth module over the hardware serial connection and drives the four DC motors accordingly.
-This code forms the brain of your Bluetooth controlled robot car.
+This is the code that makes your Bluetooth controlled robot car work.

-Important: Disconnect the HC-05 module from pins 0 and 1 before uploading this sketch.
-Reconnect after the upload completes, then reset the Arduino.
+Important: Before uploading this sketch, disconnect the HC-05 module from pins 0 and 1.
+Reconnect after the upload completes, and then reset the Arduino.

 GitHub Repository: App and Code